schatzcenter/CBREC/CBREC-Fire/README.md

         - future.apply
         - data.table
         - sf
-* The CBIP Rstudio project folder, including data.
+* The CBREC Rstudio project folder, including CBREC-Fire and associated input.
+* At least 24 logical CPU cores at >2GHz each for a reasonable run time, more is better.
+* At least 64GB RAM, more is required for higher CPU core count.
-* At least 2GB storage per tile. [^1]

-[^1]: This has not been thoroughly tested for all possible tiles.
+* At least 3TB storage.
+This has not been thoroughly tested.
 More storage is better.

 Packages can be installed as follows: